 "Staying connected to my community, that is what SJI means to me.
 Giving back to the earth and learning more sustainable ways to live through farming."

 "I had so much fun in SJI, this program has really been awesome and brought me a great new support system.
 I love the people I've met through SJI and I love the opportunities it created for me.
-It really helped me realize how I want to be active when it comes to politics and community work when I'm older."
+It really helped me realize how I want to be active when it comes to politics and community work."

 "It really meant a lot for my well-being and mental health, as well as my leadership and organization skills."